kioskOG/kioskOG.github.io/docs/devops/docker/Authentik/Readme.md

 echo "AUTHENTIK_ERROR_REPORTING__ENABLED=true" >> .env
 cat .env
 ```

+{: .warning }
-> **💡 Tip:** Because of a PostgreSQL limitation, only passwords up to 99 chars are supported.
-See: https://www.postgresql.org/message-id/09512C4F-8CB9-4021-B455-EF4C4F0D55A0@amazon.com
+> Because of a PostgreSQL limitation, only passwords up to 99 chars are supported.
+See: [postgres](https://www.postgresql.org/message-id/09512C4F-8CB9-4021-B455-EF4C4F0D55A0@amazon.com)

 ##  2️⃣ Configure for port 80/443

+{: .warning }
-> **💡 Tip:** By default, authentik listens internally on port 9000 for HTTP and 9443 for HTTPS.
+> By default, authentik listens internally on port 9000 for HTTP and 9443 for HTTPS.
 To change the exposed ports to 80 and 443, you can set the following variables in `.env`:

 ```shell
 COMPOSE_PORT_HTTP=80
 COMPOSE_PORT_HTTPS=443
 ```

-> **🚨 Warning:**
+{: .warning }

-* Authentik uses UTC time for all internal processes.
+> * Authentik uses UTC time for all internal processes.
 Displayed times in the UI are localized.
-* Avoid modifying or mounting /etc/timezone or /etc/localtime in Authentik containers.
+> * Avoid modifying or mounting /etc/timezone or /etc/localtime in Authentik containers.
 Doing so may cause issues with OAuth and SAML authentication.

 ## 3️⃣ Email configuration (optional but recommended)